All Episodes

 Now, this is a disappointing situation to a lot of people.

-But there is a practical political reality to explain it, which is doesn't make it easier to swallow, but there is a political reality.
+But there is a practical political reality to explain it, which doesn't make it easier to swallow, but there is a political reality.

 We lost the election.

-We lost the state of Ohio, and Kasich is up for re-election, and he wants to win.
+We lost the state of Ohio, and Kasich is up for reelection, and he wants to win.

 And he is simply judging where the people of his state are.